translatorswb/autotemplater/README.md

 ### Speaker diarization revision

-Speaker diarization step tends to detect more speakers than usual.
+Speaker diarization step tends to detect more speakers than there is.
 A revision step is necessary to correct the automatically assigned labels.
 Once diarization is finished, you'll be asked to listen to sample segments placed in the project directory and place the correct speaker labels on each of them.
 Example:

 ```
 ...